hot-controller/hot-controller/README.md

 # Controllers

-Create a directory in the root of your project called `/controllers`
+Create a directory in the root of your project called `controllers`

 All files in this directory will be parsed as a controller with `hot-controller`.